 UCF’s Office of Student Financial Assistance is offering limited in-person and virtual meetings.
 To schedule an appointment, please visit the financial aid website.

 You can schedule a virtual appointment with a financial assistance counselor to discuss UCF’s financial aid application process or your financial aid status.
 Appointments should be reserved for information not accessible through myUCF or the financial aid website.
 Appointments are available for booking up to two weeks in advance.

 What types of financial aid are there?

 The most common forms of financial aid are loans, federal work study, grants and scholarships.
 The U.S. Department of Education offers direct subsidized and unsubsidized loans, but it’s important to understand the difference between the two.

-- Direct subsidized loans are only available to undergraduate students who demonstrate they have financial need.
+- Direct subsidized loans are only available to undergraduate students who demonstrate financial need based on the information provided on the FAFSA.
 You do not pay interest on this loan while you are enrolled at least halftime.
 You also will not pay interest for the first six months following graduation or during a deferment period.

 - Direct unsubsidized loans are available to undergraduate and graduate students.
 You do not need to demonstrate financial need in order to receive this.
 However, interest will begin to accrue while you are in school, after you graduate and during deferment periods until your loan is paid off.
 This means your interest accumulates and will be added to the principal amount of your loan.